 The Museum of Oxford is the only museum dedicated to telling the story of Oxford and its people.
 In 2018, it embarked on a huge transformation project!

-The Museum will open on the 11th of October 2021.
+The Museum is now open.
 Please go to our Plan your visit page under Visiting for more information.

 Expanded and new spaces